TAMU OIL - Health Concerns

 When NOT to Use Tamu Oil

 Self-diagnosis and self treatment aren't recommended for chronic, recurring, long term, or serious conditions.
-To insure the best outcome for yourself and minimize the cost, and chance of side effects, Start an E-mail Consultation.
+To insure the best outcome for yourself and minimize the cost, and chance of side effects, please Apply Here for an Email Consult or TeleVisit.

 Tamu Oil Serving Size